-Human factors principles should be applied to human-system interface design including hardware and software.
-A style guide should be used in the development of software user interfaces to define the general principles and specific rules that guide the design and consistency of individual components.
-To the degree practical, the use of models, simulations, and prototypes should be used to support human-system interface development.
+You can use a style guide in the development of software user interfaces to define the general principles and specific rules that guide the design and consistency of individual components.
+To the degree practical, utilize models, simulations, and prototypes to support human-system interface development.